Friends-Robotics/into-the-deep-opencv-test/README.md

 ### Webcam Info

-We need a webcan with a wide FOV (Silver Wolves use one with 120 degrees) mounted approximately 20cm above the ground.
+We need a webcam with a wide FOV (Silver Wolves use one with 120 degrees) mounted approximately 20cm above the ground.
 Ideally, it will parallel the ground and have a constant height (while taking images) to make location-based calculations easier.
 <br>
 <br>
 [Choosing a webcam](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Webcams-for-FTC-VisionPortal)